The Phenomenon of Policy Churn

 \subsection{Mechanistic hypothesis}

 In an attempt to synthesise all the evidence presented so far, we propose that the observed policy churn is primarily a result of two components that need to be present jointly: \begin{enumerate}[topsep=-0.2em,itemsep=0.2em,partopsep=0em,parsep=0em,leftmargin=0.7cm] \item Non-linear, global function approximation (such as deep neural networks), where each update can affect all states and all actions. \item A learning process with a high amount of noise.
-This could have multiple sources: stochastic optimisation (e.g. small batch sizes, large learning rates), noisy learning targets, non-stationary data (or targets, as with bootstrapping), an imbalanced data distribution (e.g., seeing some actions far more often than others). \end{enumerate} In other words, the rapid policy change dubbed churn is the symptom of high-variance updates to a global function approximator.
-A compounding effect could be a \emph{mismatch} between the regression loss driving the learning process and policy space, which is what matters for performance and for exploration (and is measured here).
+This could have multiple sources: stochastic optimisation (e.g. small batch sizes, large learning rates), noisy learning targets, non-stationary data (or targets, as with bootstrapping), an imbalanced data distribution (e.g., seeing some actions more often than others). \end{enumerate} In other words, the rapid policy change dubbed churn is the symptom of high-variance updates to a global function approximator, and neither aspect in isolation is enough to promote it.\footnote{ A compounding effect could be a \emph{mismatch} between the regression loss in value space that drives the learning process, and policy space, which is what matters for performance and for exploration (and is measured here).
 While supervised learning does not have this mismatch, it could conceivably have large ``policy change'' too.
-An in-depth treatment exceeds the scope for this paper, but preliminary results on MNIST (Appendix~\ref{app:mnist}) indicate \emph{no} large churn in the supervised setting.
+An in-depth treatment exceeds the scope for this paper, but preliminary results on MNIST (Appendix~\ref{app:mnist}) indicate \emph{no} large churn in the supervised setting. }